Ethnoprimatology

-Case studies
+Case studies in mythology

 South America

+Among the Barí of Venezuela, their myth states that monkeys, especially spider monkeys were once people.

-In the creation myths of Matsigenka mythology, humans were the first to inhabit the earth and they were slowly transformed into different animal species, starting with primates.
+In the creation myths of Matsigenka mythology, humans were the first to inhabit the Earth and they were slowly transformed into different animal species, starting with primates.
 At a party, Yavireri, the first shaman, transformed two groups of people into woolly monkeys and spider monkeys.

-Another myth describing the origins of primate species is that of Yari and Osheto.
-Yari was a lazy shaman who imbibed hallucinogens and sang songs all day.
-He would borrow beans from his brother-in-law Osheto, a spider monkey, and eat them rather than harvest.
+Another Matsigenka myth describing the origins of primate species is that of Yari and Osheto.
+Yari was a lazy shaman who imbibed hallucinogens (ayahuasca) and sang songs all day.
+He would borrow beans from his brother-in-law Osheto, a spider monkey, and eat them rather than sow and harvest.
 Then he would return to Osheto requesting more, claiming his harvest failed to grow.
 When Osheto discovered this deceit, he punched Yari in the throat, causing it to become swollen, like that of a howler monkey.
 Yaniri was then transformed into a howler monkey as punishment.

 In a similar story, two shamans on a failed quest to steal fire-making technology from an all-female group were transformed into primates.
 One of the shamans burned the hair off his face and in turn was transformed into the brown capuchin monkey.
 The other became intoxicated and fell head first into a woman's toilet, and was transformed into a white-fronted capuchin.

 The pygmy marmoset, also known as "mother of the wind" and "wind tail" by the Matsigenka, is thought to be magical as well as dangerous.
 Its name precedes its reputation, leading hunters astray and vanishing in an instant, leaving the hunter lost.
 The spider monkeys, although hunted by the Matsigenka, are seen as unafraid of humans, often revealing themselves in acts of territorial display.
 This disturbs the Matsigenka, who view these displays as demonic.
-Because of their loud vocalization, it is thought the howler monkeys are shamans, and thus pose spiritual hazards as well.
+Because of their loud vocalization, it is thought the howler monkeys are shamans, and thus "pose spiritual hazards as well".
 Howler monkey meat is believed to make children lazy, and capuchins meat is believed to make them dishonest as adults.